rsyncOSX/RsyncUIdocs/content/post/Built.md

 # RsyncUI vs RsyncOSX

-For the moment, there are more users of RsyncOSX than of RsyncUI.
-But the number of users of RsyncUI is growing.
-And Apple is clear: *SwiftUI*, which RsyncUI is developed by, is the future.
+Apple is clear: *SwiftUI*, which RsyncUI is developed by, is the future.
 This means *all new development* is on RsyncUI.
-RsyncOSX is still maintained, but bugfixes only.
-RsyncUI and RsyncOSX share most of the code for the model components.
 The main differences between the two apps are the user interface (UI) and how the UI is built.
+But there has also been a lot of cleanup and enhancements in code of RsyncUI and not in RsyncOSX.
+My advice is use RsyncUI.
 Both apps utilise another great declarative library, Combine, developed by Apple, and JSON files for storing tasks, log records, and user configuration.

 | App      | UI | Paradigm |
 | ----------- | ----------- |   ----------- |